- Why choose Western Sydney University?

 I have paid my fees, but have not received my Confirmation of Enrolment (eCoE)?

-I have ACCEPTED my course but I now want to study at another institution.
+I have ACCEPTED my program but I now want to study at another institution.
 What do I do and can I please get a refund?

 Further information and the Refund Request form is available at www.westernsydney.edu.au/international/refund